fmi-basel/ggrosshans_grh-1_paper/README.md

 filtered to "expressed" genes (mean>3), then quantile normalised.
 Only counts for the pull-down samples (ie "polII", ie not input) are kept, 22h-33h.
 These are measures of promoter occupancy by RNA pol-II.
+This script was run with an unknown older version of R.

 ### mRNA_timecourse_analysis
 This script counts hits to gene exons, from samples of RNA-seq run 1314 aligned to ce10.
 Counts are aggregated to gene-level by qCount, library-size normalised (mean lib size, lib size from summed hit counts), log2-transformed w/ a pseudocount of 8.
+This script was run with an unknown older version of R.

 ### PolII_RNA_corr